Independence of Finland: Rise of national identity

 According to professor Martti Häikiö, before a nation declares independence, it must develop a national identity and certain institutions.
-Governing bodies for Finland were developed after 1809, when it was "elevated as a nation among nations" (as declared by Tsar Alexander I) by becoming an autonomous Grand Duchy of Finland under the Russian tsar.
+Governing bodies for Finland were developed after 1809, when it was "elevated as a nation among nations" (as declared by Tsar Alexander I) by becoming an autonomous Grand Duchy under the Russian tsar.
 The Diet of Finland met regularly from 1863.

 National identity grew simultaneously with Pan-European nationalism.
 Johan Ludvig Runeberg and Elias Lönnrot created an idealized image of Finnish people and Finnish nature in the 1830s and 1840s.
 Also J. V. Snellman was a central person in national romanticism and the modern nationality debate.
 He encouraged the use of the Finnish language (instead of Swedish) among the educated classes during Finland's language strife.
 The Finnish markka was introduced as currency in 1860 by the Bank of Finland, which Snellman pegged to silver instead of the ruble.
-During the Famine of 1866–68, Snellman worked to obtain aid and distribute it in a country with low resources and undeveloped communications.
+During the famine of 1866–1868, Snellman worked to obtain aid and distribute it in a country with low resources and undeveloped communications.